endymion/BeachAnalytics/site/_posts/2020-04-27-its-not-the-peak-its-this-peak.md

 There is a widespread misunderstanding at the heart of almost all of the misinformation related to the IHME model: <mark>Many people think that the IHME model is predicting 'when the epidemic will peak' and then subside before it's all over</mark>.
 But that's not what the model is about.

+The forecast charts from the model seem easy to understand: They show one big hump.
+So that means that the models predicts that the infection will be one wave and then over, right?
+No, it just means that forecasting future waves of COVID-19 outbreaks is beyond the scope of the model.

 ## _THIS_ peak

 The IHME model is not projecting that the epidemic will peak and subside and then it will all be over.
 It's <mark>projecting when the <i>first wave</i> will peak</mark>, assuming that social distancing stays in place.{% cite ihme:forecasting-the-impact-of-the-first-wave %}  It's a planning tool for health planners and governments to project how long before social distancing could be relaxed after _one wave_ of the epidemic.
 It's not a crystal ball that's predicting what will happen with the overall pandemic.

+Projecting that first wave is incredibly difficult because exponential growth curves can lead to wildly different outcomes from tiny tweaks in the input parameters.
+Trying to model future outbreaks would be even more difficult and unreliable at this point, and so the IHME researchers are not even trying to do that:

 <blockquote class="blockquote">
 It is critical to note that <mark>we restrict our projections to the first wave</mark> of the pandemic under a scenario of continued implementation of social distancing mandates and <mark>do not yet incorporate the possibility of a resurgence</mark> or subsequent waves.
 <footer>{% reference ihme:forecasting-the-impact-of-the-first-wave %}</footer>
 </blockquote>

-In the worst case, people will misinterpret the IHME model's reports as saying that the threat of COVID-19 is over, and that it's okay to stop the social distancing.
+The problem is that the widely-cited dashboard for the model's forecasts is not clear about this crucial background information about the model.
+Giving people an easily-accessible dashboard that they can easily misunderstand could potentially backfire.
+In the worst case, <mark>people will misinterpret the IHME model's reports</mark> as saying that the threat of COVID-19 is over, and that it's okay to stop the social distancing.

 ## Conclusions